 Overview: St. Beatus Caves

 Despite the mountains and waterfalls around Interlaken, there are not many caves to explore here.
-There’s no question the St. Beatus Caves in Switzerland are one of the biggest attractions in the region around Interlaken.
+St. Beatus Caves in Interlaken are without a doubt one of the most popular attractions around Interlaken region.

 St. Beatus Caves in Beatenberg also offers a gorgeous view of Lake Thun, one of Switzerland’s most beautiful lakes.

 Located in the Niederhorn mountain massif, St. Beatus Caves offer an amazing inside experience.
+Inside, you will see stunning and unique limestone formations.
+Visitors can also explore the many underground passages and chambers, each with its own unique beauty.
 In 2019, St. Beatus Cave introduced brand-new lighting.
 It’s a well-lit, 1-kilometer path where you can see water in different forms.

 Outside, you can find several pretty waterfalls, perfectly cascading down steep rocks.
 It’s a good place to unwind and enjoy the outdoors, with flowers, plants, a lake, and mountains all around.